dndg/opta-tutorials/tutorials/CodesysOpta6MReaderTutorial/content.md

 ## Overview

-Finder OPTA is equipped with an RS-485 port that allows communication with devices compatible with the Modbus RTU protocol, such asthe Finder 6M series.
-In this tutorial, we will show step-by-step how to configure Finder OPTA in CODESYS to correctly read datafrom a Finder 6M series network analyzer.
+Finder OPTA is equipped with an RS-485 port that allows communication with devices compatible with the Modbus RTU protocol, such as the Finder 6M series.
+In this tutorial, we will show step-by-step how to configure Finder OPTA in CODESYS to correctly read data from a Finder 6M series power analyzer.

 ## Goals